unifygtm/intent-js-client/README.md

 yarn add @unifygtm/intent-client
 ```

-After installing the package, you must initialize it in your application code:
+After installing the package, you must initialize it in your application code and mount it:

 ```TypeScript
 import { UnifyIntentClient, UnifyIntentClientConfig } from '@unifygtm/intent-client';